- Is Northwestern's MSL Program Right For Me?

 How are MSL students involved with other students in the Law School Community?

 Even though they do not take their classes with JD and LLM students, MSL students are very involved in life of the law school and there are tons of opportunities for interaction between students in different programs.
-MSL students have student representatives on the Student Bar Association, the Entrepreneurship Law Center Student Group, the Women’s Law Coalition, the Intellectual Property Law Society and other student organizations.
+MSL students have student representatives on the Student Bar Association, the Entrepreneurship Law Center Student Group, the Women’s Leadership Coalition, the Intellectual Property Law Society and other student organizations.
 MSL students participate in all kinds of conferences, events, and activities in the law school, and on the Northwestern campus as well.
 The MSL sponsors a Speakers Series with some talks that are co-sponsored by other student groups.
 MSL students are involved with the Health Law Society, the High Tech Law Society, the Advanced Degree Consulting Alliance, the transactional moot court competition, the Law School Global Village, the Public Interest auction and many other events and activities that involve the entire student body of the law school.

 Where do MSL students live?
 Is there any on-campus housing at Northwestern?